AdobeDocs/indesign-api-docs/README.md

     }
 }
 ```
-In this example the existing URI `"customScheme:4c189e2d-315e-4fab-a8c2-45690e44d1f0"` in document `"TargetDocument.indd"` cannot be interpreted by InDesign by itself.
+In this example, the existing URI `"customScheme:4c189e2d-315e-4fab-a8c2-45690e44d1f0"` in the document `"TargetDocument.indd"` cannot be interpreted by InDesign by itself.
 The caller would have provided an input asset with `"destination"` attribute as `"SomeAsset.png"`.

-By using the above example the caller is asking to relink the links with specified URI to be relinked to the new asset which is present at <Working_Directory>/SomeNewAsset.png
+By using the above example the caller is asking to relink the links with the specified URI to be relinked to the new asset, which is present at <Working_Directory>/SomeNewAsset.png

 <br>

 <!-- ## Fonts
 Just like links, fonts are also very important.
 The support of fonts is as follows:
 ### Adobe fonts
-Adobe fonts are currently supported only with [OAuth integration](#accessing-apis) where the end user can be identified.
+Adobe fonts are currently supported only with [OAuth integration](#accessing-apis), where the end-user can be identified.
 These are not yet supported with [Service account integration](#accessing-apis).
-* The fonts are fetched automatically, on behalf of the requestor and thus nothing needs to be done while making a request.
+* The fonts are fetched automatically on behalf of the requestor, and thus, nothing needs to be done while making a request.
 * The list of supported fonts is dependent on the account used to make the call.
 * Platform iterates over all the InDesign documents brought in the temporary working directory.
 Then pre-job is executed.
-* As a pre-job step, these documents are opened and, the list of Adobe fonts is extracted from it.
-These documents are closed, and fonts are downloaded.
+* As a pre-job step, these documents are opened, and the list of Adobe fonts is extracted from them.
+Then, the documents are closed, and the fonts are downloaded.
 * When the fonts' download is complete, the actual job script is run.

 Here are cases where the search from Adobe Fonts will not help :
-1. When the Adobe fonts are not being used in the document, hence it does not make sense to open the document and search for those.
+1. When the Adobe fonts are not being used in the document, it does not make sense to open the document and search for those.

 2. Where the service account integration is used for connecting with the APIs.